CUBRID/cubrid-manual/en/csql.rst

 **Batch Mode**

 You can store SQL statements in a file and execute them later to have the **csql** utility read the file.
-This is called the batch mode.
-For more information on the batch mode, see `CSQL Startup Options <#csql_csql_exec_option_htm>`_ .
+This is called the batch mode..

 **Standalone Mode**